syncfusion-content/winui-docs/winui/Polar-Chart/Legend.md

 ## Checkbox for legend

-Polar chart provides support to enable the checkbox for each legend item to visible or collapse the associated data points.
+Polar chart provides support to enable the checkbox for each legend item to visible or collapse the corresponding series.
 By default, the value of [CheckBoxVisibility]() property is `Collapsed`.

 {% tabs %}